Personal branding: Benefits of having a logo with your own name

 That is why designers make strategic use of subliminal messages that strengthen the identity of a brand.

-Read my article The most complete guide to understanding logos for more information
+Read my post The most complete guide to understanding logos for more information

 What are hidden or subliminal messages?